Keyring-Network/core-contracts/docs/index.md

 ## KycERC20

 This contract illustrates how an immutable KeyringGuard can be wrapped around collateral tokens (e.g. DAI Token).
+Specify the token to wrap and the new name/symbol of the wrapped token - then good to go!
  Tokens can only be transferred to an address that maintains compliance with the configured policy.

 ### checkAuthorisations